 New state laws.
 You need to periodically check to see whether your state has enacted new laws that impact your estate planning documents.

 Move to a Different State.
-If you move to a different state, don't assume that your estate planning made in your previous state conforms to the requirements of your new state.
-It generally does not.
+If you move to a different state, do not assume that your estate planning made in your previous state of residency conforms to the requirements of your new state.
 Each state has its own legal requirements for estate planning.

 Change in Financial Situation.
 A substantial increase or decrease in the value of your estate.